dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-getting-started-with-signalr.md

 ---
 uid: signalr/overview/getting-started/tutorial-getting-started-with-signalr
-title: "Real-time chat with SignalR 2 | Microsoft Docs"
+title: "Tutorial: Real-time chat with SignalR 2 | Microsoft Docs"
 author: pfletcher
 description: "This tutorial shows how to use SignalR to create a real-time chat application.
-You will add SignalR to an empty ASP.NET web application and..." ms.author: riande ms.date: 12/20/2018 ms.assetid: a8b3b778-f009-4369-85c7-e90f9878d8b4 msc.legacyurl: /signalr/overview/getting-started/tutorial-getting-started-with-signalr msc.type: authoredcontent
+You will add SignalR to an empty ASP.NET web application." ms.author: riande ms.date: 12/31/2018 ms.assetid: a8b3b778-f009-4369-85c7-e90f9878d8b4 msc.legacyurl: /signalr/overview/getting-started/tutorial-getting-started-with-signalr msc.type: authoredcontent ms.topic: tutorial
 ---

 # Tutorial: Real-time chat with SignalR 2

 This tutorial shows you how to use SignalR to create a real-time chat application.
 You'll add SignalR to an empty ASP.NET web application and create an HTML page to send and display messages.

-In this tutorial you learn how to:
+In this tutorial, you:

 > [!div class="checklist"]
 > * Set up the project